Second Nature’s 9 tips to help you get ready for SKO 2023

 Don’t wait until a few weeks before the SKO to send out invitations.
 Begin driving interest and excitement among your sales employees right now.

-For example, you could make a popup on your central sales management platform that counts down the days until the first day of the SKO, or regularly drop teasers into your Slack channel about the exciting theme, mystery speaker, or surprise event that’s waiting for them at SKO 2023.
+For example, you could make a popup on your central sales management platform that counts down the days until the first day of the SKO, or regularly drop teasers into your Slack channel about the exciting theme, mystery speaker, or surprise event that’s waiting for them at SKO 2024.

 Double down on human connections

-To enable bonding without disrupting the ground you need to cove, use blended learning.
+To enable bonding without disrupting the ground you need to cover, use blended learning.
 Try to cut down on frontal lectures and ramp up on team discussions, role play practices, and small group sessions that are more conversation than instruction.

 Keep it flexible

 If there’s one thing we’ve learned from the pandemic years, things can change.
 By starting early, you can build contingencies into your plans.
-Consider various possibilities of what could happy between now and your scheduled SKO – both good and bad, and think about how you might need to adjust your SKO to meet these changed conditions.
+Consider various possibilities of what could happen between now and your scheduled SKO – both good and bad, and think about how you might need to adjust your SKO to meet these changed conditions.
 It may feel frustrating to basically plan for multiple options, but this way you won’t get caught unprepared.

-SKO 2023 could be the best yet
+SKO 2024 could be the best yet

-The bar is high for SKO 2023, but you can clear it with ease when you start working on it well in advance.
+The bar is high for SKO 2024, but you can clear it with ease when you start working on it well in advance.
 You need time to make big decisions like SKO format, timeframe, and agenda, and the sooner you get started, the better you’ll be able to weave fun and bonding together with strengthening skills and communicating product information and value propositions.

 We’d be happy to speak with you about how to make your SKO more interactive with Second Nature’s AI coaching software.
 You can also learn more about planning for your SKO and get great sales kickoff tips in our ebook.